Frequently Asked Questions

 How do I apply for admission to the Elson S. Floyd College of Medicine?

-All applicants must register and apply through the American Medical College Application Service (AMCAS) .
+All applicants must apply through the American Medical College Application Service (AMCAS).
 Before you apply:

 - Read about the complete application process.